10 Best Bass Guitars for Beginners Under $200

 However, in the case of the PJ we see the addition of a jazz-style pickup at the bridge.
 That means a wider arrange of tones for newbies to explore.

-My Opinion: The Precision Bass is great for musicians who want an aggressive tone.
+The Precision Bass is great for musicians who want an aggressive tone.
 When it comes to budget Squiers, I have always thought that the Precision sounds more like a Precision Bass should, than the Jazz sounds like a Jazz Bass should.

 Again, a great bass for starters, but maybe not #1 on the list unless a newbie knows a Precision Bass is definitely what they want.